CASE STUDY 1

 One manufacturing company our team recently sold had close to $2 million in annual profit and was originally approached by a private equity group who evaluated the business and subsequently offered them $6.7 million.
 The seller and their lawyers negotiated that up as far as $7.6 million but the seller wanted $8.5 million for the business.
 After several frustrating months of protracted and stalled negotiations the seller contacted us and we were retained to represent them.
 We then organized and initiated a full marketing process by outlining a detailed strategy with our client, conducting a financial and operational review, creating the necessary materials required by the sophisticated buyer community, researching the relevant transactions within the client’s industry, marketing the opportunity, creating and managing a blind auction, etc. This process brought forth a number of other qualified buyers to the table which included several private equity groups, private and public companies, strategic buyers, and a few high net worth investors.
 We then negotiated with the original buyer and got them to raise their offer to $9.8 million.
 However, they eventually dropped out of the process as the deal price went beyond what they were willing to pay.
-We negotiated with several other buyers and ultimately sold the company for over $24 million in an all cash transaction.
-Had the sellers taken the deal on the table originally they would have left over $16 million on the table.
+We negotiated with several other buyers and ultimately sold the company for over $26 million cash.
+Had the sellers taken the original deal they were able to negotiate they would have left over $18 million on the table.

 This manufacturing client had originally retained our firm as their advisor in 1993.
 After selling that business the senior management team started a new manufacturing business which they grew and operated successfully for many years.
-After this business reached $3 million in annual EBITDA they attempted to sell the business on their own for $12 million, but without any success.
+After this business reached approximately $2.5 million in annual EBITDA they attempted to sell the business on their own for $12 million, but without any success.
 After realizing the difficulties in selling the company on their own they retained us once again.
 We then initiated extensive research and created the appropriate marketing materials to properly present this company to the market.
 In the end we procured 35 bona fide written offers for our client from a variety of public and private companies, strategic buyers, private equity groups, hedge funds, and even large investment banking firms.
 The highest offers exceeded $31 million, with all cash at closing.
-This was approximately $20 million over and above what the client wanted but had failed to generate through their own efforts in selling their business.
+This was $19 million more than the client wanted but had failed to generate through their own efforts in selling their business.

-Another manufacturing client had been trying to sell their business on their own for a period of two years.
-They finally came to an agreement to sell to a buyer they had been negotiating with for an extended period.
-However, after many months of wasted due diligence that transaction ultimately fell through leaving the company in a very difficult situation.
-Our firm was then retained to secure a sale to a larger strategic partner.
-After we put together a suitable offering document on the company and began marketing the business, we were able to procure offers from several different buyers.
+Another manufacturing client had been trying to sell their business on their own for over two years.
+They finally came to an agreement to sell to a strategic buyer they had been negotiating with for several months.
+Unfortunately, after many months of time-consuming due diligence that anticipated transaction ultimately fell through leaving the owners of the company in a very difficult and frustrating situation.
+Our firm was then retained to secure a sale to either a strategic or financial buyer.
+After we developed targeted offering documents on the company and began marketing the business, we were able to procure offers from several different buyers.
 These included both financial and strategic buyers from our extensive network.
-The advantage to the client in this case was not only a successful closing but the bidding war we created which eventually led to the highest offer being 9 times earnings.
-This was a far better result than the original failed transaction the seller had put together on their own and an outcome only achievable through the diligent efforts of an experienced and knowledgeable Spectrum team.
+The advantage to the client in this case was not only a successful closing but the bidding war we created eventually led to the highest offer being 9 times earnings.
+This was more than double the price of the failed transaction the seller had originally put together on their own and an outcome only achievable through the diligent efforts of an experienced Spectrum team.